-Conflict of Interest
+Conflicts of Interest

 Some of the Company's directors and officers are directors and officers of other natural resource or mining-related companies.
 Duane Poliquin, Morgan Poliquin, Douglas McDonald, and Korm Trieu also serve as directors and/or officers of Azucar and Almadex.
-Almadex acts as a lender to the Company pursuant to the Gold Loan Agreement.
-See the section entitled "General Development of Business - Three Year History - 2019 Developments".
+Almadex acts as a lender to the Company pursuant to a gold loan agreement dated as of May 14, 2019 (the "Gold Loan Agreement").
+See the section entitled "Material Contracts".
 Elaine Ellingham also serves as a director of Alamos Gold Inc., and Omai Gold Mines Corp.
-Kevin O'Kane also serves on the board of SolGold Plc, IAMGOLD Corporation and NorthIsle Copper and Gold Inc. These associations may give rise from time to time to conflicts of interest, as a result of which, the Company may miss the opportunity to participate in certain transactions.
+Kevin O'Kane also serves on the board of IAMGOLD Corporation and NorthIsle Copper and Gold Inc. These associations may give rise from time to time to conflicts of interest, as a result of which, the Company may miss the opportunity to participate in certain transactions.